openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 delete(key: string): Promise&lt;void&gt;

-Deletes a KV pair from the KV store.
+Deletes a KV pair from this KV store.
 This method uses a promise to return the result.

 -   Parameters